yktoo/yktoo.com/content/blog/0215/index.en.md

 Belgium is famous for its beers.
 Before we left Ghent we visited a store called [De Hopduvel](http://www.dehopduvel.be/) ("The Hop Devil"), which has more than a thousand different [beers](http://www.dehopduvel.be/bieren.html) beers on display:
 {{< imgfig "https://4.bp.blogspot.com/-ZTdoa8AHg-I/UtrFSEo-I9I/AAAAAAAAbyM/18qeA2B_uuE/s1600/img_20140104_113846.picasaweb.jpg" >}}

 Besides all kinds of traditional beers you can buy more special sorts here, like strawberry, banana or chocolate.
-I for one fell in love with [St Louis Kriek][wiki:en:Kriek_lambic] lambic.
+I for one fell in love with {{< wiki "Kriek_lambic" "en" "St Louis Kriek" >}} lambic.

 I also find appealing that the store is so technologically advanced: you can [walk inside](https://www.google.nl/maps?q=De+Hopduvel,+Coupure+Rechts,+Gent,+Belgium&amp;hl=en&amp;ll=51.051384,3.708992&amp;spn=0.00837,0.00927&amp;sll=51.051736,3.709629&amp;layer=c&amp;cid=12496071063255758153&amp;panoid=Xuabm4eAIQQAAAQINk3dcw&amp;cbp=13,199.22,,0,0&amp;hq=De+Hopduvel,+Coupure+Rechts,+Gent,+Belgium&amp;t=m&amp;z=17&amp;cbll=51.051384,3.708992) by using Google Street View.